Group B Strep Injury Attorney in Washington DC

 Most newborns who develop early-onset GBS disease have noticeable symptoms on the day they are born.
 Babies who suffer from late-onset GBS may develop symptoms within a few weeks after birth.
 If you observe any of these symptoms in your newborn, you should seek medical attention for the child as soon as possible.

 As we stated above, one of the most challenging aspects of GBS is that many women show no symptoms that would lead them to suspect that they carry the bacteria.
 They may suffer no sickness or show any physical manifestations.
-For this reason, proper testing of women during their pregnancy is critical for prevention of GBS disease in newborns.
+For this reason, proper testing of women during their pregnancy is critical for the prevention of GBS disease in newborns.

 According to the ACOG, women should be tested for GBS late in their pregnancy – typically, between weeks 35 and 37.
 The test consists of using a swab to take a sample from the woman’s vagina or rectum.
 The sample is then sent to a lab to see if the bacteria grows.